silexphp/Silex/doc/providers.rst

 .. tip::

-    You can also define an provider that implements both the service and the controller provider interface and package in the same class the services needed to make your controllers work.
+    You can also define a provider that implements both the service and the controller provider interface and package in the same class the services needed to make your controllers work.